auth0/docs/articles/client-platforms/vanillajs/00-intro.md

 ## Summary

-In this guide we saw how to get your application credentials from the `Auth0`'s dashboard and we also saw different ways for installing `Lock` widget in your VanillaJS project.
+In this guide, we saw how to get your application credentials from the `Auth0`'s dashboard, and we also saw different ways for installing the `Lock` widget in your VanillaJS project.